Trindade11/Spec-Orchestrator/README.md

 # (Windows PowerShell)
 .\.specify\scripts\powershell\check-prerequisites.ps1

-# (Optional) Copy methodology to your existing project
+# (Optional) Copy methodology + command definitions to your existing project
-cp -r .specify /path/to/your/project/ cp -r .windsurf /path/to/your/project/
+cp -r .specify /path/to/your/project/ cp -r commands /path/to/your/project/
 ```

 ### First Steps

-1. **Read the documentation**:
+1. **Read the rules and documentation**:
    ```
+   Start with: Project Rules (AI behavior & workflow for this repo)
-   Start with: SYSTEM-PROMPT-CONTEXT.md (for AI agents)
+        Then: SYSTEM-PROMPT-CONTEXT.md (for AI agents)
           or: CATALOG.md (for humans)
    ```
+   - Recommendation: Configure `Project Rules` as your IDE's project-level rules/system prompt so it is always applied automatically for every AI session.
+If your tools cannot do this, make sure AI agents explicitly read `Project Rules` at the beginning of each session.

 2. **Initialize project context**:
    ```